OctopusDeploy/docs/docs/packaging-applications/package-repositories/docker-registries/index.md

 ![](images/5865827.png "width=500")

 When you create a release in Octopus, you need to choose the "version" of the Image(s) you want as part of the release.
-Octopus will load the Tags for the Image(s) and attempt to parse them as a [Semantic Version](http://semver.org/).
-The tags that can be parsed as a valid [Semantic Version](http://semver.org/) will be available to be selected for deployment as the "version" of the Container Image(s).
+Octopus will load the Tags for the Image(s) and attempt to parse them as an [Octopus Version](https://g.octopushq.com/OctopusVersionRegex/).

 ![](images/5865828.png "width=500")